domiwei/merpay/answer.md

 # Opinion on Those Questions

-First section answers questions mentioned in task1.
-I will describe what issues I found in this source code.
+First section answer the questions mentioned in task1.
+I will describe some issues found in this source code.

 ### Does the library fulfill the requirements described in the background section?

 At first glance, it seems to satisfy the requirement described in background section, but here is some **potential bugs** and **data-racing problem** and **performance issue** in this code.
-Thus It may not run as our expectation.
 For example, for query function defined in this r-w splitting db structure, it naively picks up a replica and query through it.
 However, the problem is, querying through it may get error because the replica is in periodical maintenance, but actually we are allowed to choose another replica to try our query because